What We're Looking For

 FoodCorps scores first round candidate's on their:

-- What level of experience does the candidate exhibit in the fields of food systems, education, public health, and/or community organizing?
+- EXPERIENCE: What level of experience does the candidate exhibit in the fields of food systems, food policy, culinary arts, education, public health, and/or organizing for community change?
 How rich are their experiences?
-Does the candidate indicate any experiences with public service or working in lower-income communities?
+Does the candidate indicate any experiences with public service or working in lower-income communities of need?

-- Does this candidate have a powerful personal history?
-Or have they sought out unique educational, academic, or professional experiences that would make them an amazing FoodCorps service member?
+- PERSONAL STORY: Does this candidate have a powerful personal history?
+Or have they sought out unique educational, professional, or academic experiences that would make them an amazing FoodCorps member?

-- What is the potential for the candidate to contribute as indicated by their knowledge, leadership ability, and communication skills?
-Does this candidate exhibit the confidence and maturity necessary to be an effective FoodCorps service member?
+- LEADERSHIP: What is the potential for the candidate to contribute as indicated by their knowledge and leadership ability?
+Does this candidate exhibit the confidence and maturity necessary to be an effective FoodCorps Member?

-- How much will the candidate benefit from FoodCorps?
+- POTENTIAL TO BENEFIT: How much will the candidate benefit from FoodCorps?
 Will they continue to stay involved in these fields after their term of service?